 Trope: Creepy Gas Station Attendant

 Take one of Hollywood’s legendary creepy-looking actors, Brad Dourif, and make him into a gas station attendant for the opening scene of Urban Legend, a trope-inducing movie title if there ever was one.
-Add in a dark and stormy night, and the combination is fraught with awful potential, for a desperate young woman trying to get gas, and is approached by a raggedy wild-eyed man at the pump.
+Add in a dark and stormy night, and the combination is fraught with awful potential, for a desperate young woman trying to get gas.
+A raggedy wild-eyed man approaches her at the pump.
 But it’s a ruse!
 It’s a subversion of the trope.
 He’s just trying to be helpful, as after she maces him and speeds off he shouts “SOMEONE’S IN THE BACK SEAT!”

 Yep.
 Don’t judge a book by its cover.